- 3-Minute Article

 - Controls how and when your assets are distributed

-An estate plan provides a safety net that helps preserve the value of your assets, avoids lengthy wait times for disbursement, and helps ensure the legacy you envisioned is carried out.
+An estate plan can act as a safety net that helps preserve the value of your assets, minimizes wait times for disbursement, and helps ensure the legacy you envisioned is carried out.

-If you have a durable power of attorney and/or healthcare proxy, make sure to include that information on accounts such as IRAs, 401(k)s, and insurance policies.
+If you have a durable power of attorney or a health care proxy, it’s important to include that information on accounts such as IRAs, 401(k) plans, and insurance policies.

 Life insurance and annuities can play an essential role in estate planning.
-Life insurance can provide a source of income, tax-free, for surviving family members.
-Proceeds from life insurance typically can bypass the probate process (the distribution of an estate) so they can provide an immediate source of cash that survivors can use to pay off taxes or remaining debts, such as mortgages.
+Life insurance can provide a source of income for surviving family members.
+Proceeds from life insurance can typically bypass the probate process (the distribution of an estate) so they can provide an immediate source of cash that survivors can use to pay off taxes or remaining debts, such as a mortgage.

-Your financial advisor can provide more information on the importance of estate planning and partner with other professionals to help you develop an estate plan.
+Talk to a financial professional to learn more information about the importance of estate planning and partner with other professionals to help you develop an estate plan.